 Building trails that everyone can use.

-Providing an outlet activities that promote healthier lifestyles.
+Providing an outlet for activities that promote healthier lifestyles.

 Building trails that enhance and preserve our outdoors.

-Striving for the trail system to e a natural infrastructure in the region and an integral part of our community's identity.
+Striving for the trail system to be a natural infrastructure in the region and an integral part of our community's identity.